iainctduncan/learn-scheme-for-max/part_1.rst

 Keywords
 --------

-Some Lisp dialects, including S7, support **keywords**.
+Some Lisp dialects, including S7, have **keywords**.
 A keyword is a symbol that starts with a colon and *always evaluates to itself*.
-A keyword can not be bound to anything other than itself.
+A keyword can not be bound to anything other than itself - it can't be the name of a variable or function.
 In this way, it acts like a simple type, such as a string or number.
-This is extremely handy in Max, as we can see at a glance that a symbol starting with a colon is keyword, no matter the context.
+This is convenient in Max, as we can see at a glance that a symbol starting with a colon is a keyword, no matter the context.
-A variable can hold a keyword, but a keyword can't be a variable.
+It doesn't matter if we're not sure whether it will get evaluated, because evaluation won't change anything.
+This means a variable can hold a keyword, but a keyword can't be a variable.

 When we get to hash-tables and dictionaries, you'll see that keywords are commonly used as keys.
-Conveniently, Max will let us use them in many places as well, including table and dict names (but not scripting names unfortunately).
+Conveniently, Max will let us use them in many places as well, including table and dict names.

 .. code:: scm